Healthy Homes Assessment Longlands

 Longlands Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Longlands and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement throughout Longlands and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be applicable during the tenancy of their rental properties.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords are required to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

 Beginning 1 July 2023